 This project was designed to provide a sample syllabus, lesson plans, and course book for ESL teacher educators.
 These materials were developed based on research of culturally relevant pedagogy and critical TESOL practices.
 In particular, the materials draw on the critical language teacher education heuristics of critical awareness, critical self-reflection, and critical pedagogical reflection.
 Although research has indicated the efficacy of these approaches, there remains a tremendous need to build culturally relevant and critical TESOL pedagogies into ESL teacher training at nearly every level.
 It is hoped that additional research aimed at validating the efficacy of culturally relevant pedagogy in the community college ESL classroom will provide the impetus for an increased focus on the need for culturally responsive ESL teacher training programs and materials.

 Moran, Jeff, "Culturally Relevant ESL Pedagogy for California Community College Teacher Educators" (2014).
-Master's Projects.
+Master's Projects and Capstones.
 68.